ppy/osu-wiki/wiki/Game_Modifiers/Summary/en.md

 ## xK mod score multipliers

-Note: This table only affects beatmaps converted from osu!standard to osu!mania during play, not on on osu!mania-specific beatmaps!
+Note: This table only affects beatmaps converted from osu! to osu!mania during play, not on on osu!mania-specific beatmaps!

 | | 1k | 2k | 3k | 4k | 5k | 6k | 7k | 8k | 9k |
 | :-- | :-- | :-- | :-- | :-- | :-- | :-- | :-- | :-- | :-- |